KhadijaIslam/WebdriverIO-POC/README.md

 Q: Do you want to run WebdriverIO commands synchronous or asynchronous?

-A: sync (just press enter, you can also run commands async and handle promises by yourself but for the sake of simplicity let's run them synchronously)
+A: sync just press enter

 Q: Where are your test specs located?